broadway/broadway-demo/README.md

 The domain specific tests can be found in `test/BroadwayDemo/Basket` and `test/BroadwayDemo/ReadModel`

-Note that there is a functional test (using ElasticSearch) in `test/BroadwayDemoBundle/Functional`
+Note that there is a functional test in `test/BroadwayDemoBundle/Functional`

 For more information, read our blog post about this demo: http://labs.qandidate.com/blog/2014/12/30/a-broadway-demo-application/